 Kawaba Denen Plaza

-Kawaba Denen Plaza has won the accolade as the best roadside station in the Kanto region for five years in a row.
+The Kawaba Denen Plaza Roadside Station has won the accolade as the best roadside station in the Kanto region for five years in a row.
 It is more like a resort than a roadside station and there is plenty to entertain a family for a full day of fun and treats.

 The plaza is always busy, particularly on weekends.
+Especially in Autumn when the leaves are changing color and the apple picking season is in full swing.
 When it is not attracting tourists, some of whom come just to delight in what is on offer, it pulls locals from near and far to do some food shopping in the acclaimed farmer’s market.
 The range of attractions is vast and diversified.
 Here are some of the main charms for families visiting the area:

 - Farmers Market